pymivn/ctf/2022-DefCamp-CTF/cant-touch-this.md

 ## Got the flag

-Given a Kibana dashboard (popular in IT world, esp in software operation/sysadmin/devops.
+Given a Kibana dashboard (popular in IT world, especially in software operation/sysadmin/devops.
 ELK is a stack comprises of Elasticsearch + LogStash + Kibana, the most popular solution for centralized log management).